itsyaboi1992/TOA_Android_RedHead_patcher/README.md

-This script patches the default Tales Of Androgyny Android application with the wonderful Jorja's RedHead Mod.
+This script patches the default Tales Of Androgyny Android application with the wonderful Jorja's RedHead Mod (or any other graphical overhaul
 ___
 To do this you will need:
 * a working GNU/Linux OS (may work on Mac too)
 * the default Tales Of Androgyny apk
-* Joria's .jar file (possibly of the same version)
+* Jorja's .jar file (possibly of the same version)

 And you also need to have installed:
 * unzip